dev-divyansh/upload-files-to-mysql-using-php/README.md

 . in config.php file change the username , password .
 . you are good to go.

+## About files :

+[index.html](./index.html) this file has codes for homepage basically front-end [config.php](./config.php) this file has code for configuring with database and also uploading data to database.

 ## Issues & Feedback :